 How my life changed

 So after she bitched and complained that I was living with her.
 I worked my ass off.
 Found a job working at a rinky-dink hotel.
 Worked so much saving all my money.
 Within 6 months I moved in with a friend.
-I met Mike a year a half later.
+I met Mike a year and a half later.
 Almost 9 years later Mike and I are still together.

 I don’t feel bad that this happened to me.
 I don’t feel bad this was my childhood.
 What makes me feel bad is that my mother didn’t believe me.
 Never will I ask to change anything that happened.
 All the childhood trauma made me who I am today.
 Events like this solidified what I want from a relationship.
 What I want for myself and what I want from my family.
 I don’t have kids of my own but if my step-son and my step-daughter came to me and said something happened.
 I believe them a hundred percent.
 No questions asked… I will believe them because of what my mother did to me